By Sandie Okoro, Senior Vice President and World Bank Group General Counsel

 Take, for example, family-friendly policies.
 These usually include childcare solutions, flexible working arrangements and parental leave.
 Remote working, made possible by technology, and childcare options help employees maintain better focus at work, increase productivity and avoid burnout.
 The availability of accessible and reliable parental leave and childcare options encourage parents to feel more prepared to return to work and eases the transition back to their careers.
 For companies, this means they will be able to retain the people in whom they have already invested and trained.
 It also sends an important message: Workers are valued and, in the case of remote working, trusted to work with low supervision.

-Although not exclusively beneficial to women, family-friendly policies are key to increasing female labour participation.
 We cannot ignore the fact that in most households, caregiving and housework duties remain in the hands of women.
 Globally, women undertake 75% of unpaid and domestic work.
 For working women, this means that they are expected to fulfill household duties in addition to their careers.
 If workplace policies do not leave room for flexibility, it would be difficult to juggle these two responsibilities.
 As a result, partners may be put in a position to decide who will be sacrificing their careers.
 In households where men are seen as breadwinners and women as caregivers, it is not difficult to guess who will likely be making that sacrifice.

 Admittedly, these policies are not foolproof.
 Flexible work hours can blur the lines between office and personal time, creating an atmosphere of constant work that can lead to stress.
 Stereotypes and stigmas attached to family-friendly programmes also hinder their effectiveness.
 For instance, flexible work arrangements and parental leave are misconceived as “career-killers” for men.
 Men often experience discrimination after taking parental leave and are twice as likely as women to have their request to work flexibly rejected.
 Thus, despite the existence of such programmes, very few men decide to fully take advantage of them.